-Does using third-party apps to post social media content lead to reduced reach or engagement?
+Does using third-party apps to post social media content, lead to reduced engagement?

 What are these third-party scheduling apps?

 Basically, they are a software application for the web and mobile, which is designed to manage accounts in social networks.
 They work by providing the means for a user to schedule posts across multiple Social Media Networks using the one platform.
 So, you can load all the content into one place and decide a date and time to publish it to say, Twitter and Facebook.

 So, what is the issue with this?